-We are developing 15 course materials that integrate a diversity of digital educational tools in their methodology.
+After years of experimenting with hands-on learning in makerspaces, our first three curriculums are available at the Maker's Red Box website.
+We are developing 12 additional course materials that integrate a diversity of digital educational tools in their methodology.
 These courses are a great way to enable students to take their first definitive steps in a makerspace.
-They teach them how to handle machinery and devices in a safe way and provide a sense of achievement that propels the students to keep learning.
+They teach them how to create things with digital and traditional tools and provide a sense of achievement that propels the students to keep learning.
 These courses have been created meticulously by our highest standards and have been tried and tested multiple times in our afterschool programs and summer camps.

 Building our own working model of the "City of the Future"